 This family-favorite recipe for coffee cake is filled with blueberries and fresh nutmeg, then topped with a crumbly coating.

-In short, I realized that the food I make and the food I eat is 90% of the time related to family.
-It’s filled with nostalgia from a vacation, inspired by something my aunt made for a family party, or a favorite recipe my mom makes.
+Over the years, I’ve realized that the food I make and the food I eat is 90% of the time related to my family.
+These recipes are filled with memories from a vacation, inspired by something my aunt made for a family party, or a favorite recipe my mom makes.

 This coffee cake is part of that third category.
 My mom’s recipe for this blueberry coffee cake, handwritten on an index card full of notes and stained with vanilla, had been an all-time favorite.
 I was craving it so badly that I took a picture of the recipe card last time we were out to visit them in Utah.
 Less than a week after getting home I was making it.